-Sudha will officially join the SVPI team on February 1, 2019.
+Sudha joined the SVPI team on February 1, 2019.

 “I am thrilled to join the SVP community as SVPI continues to expand our focus to community-driven impact.
 Given the scale of the challenges our communities face, it is more important than ever to learn and experiment together to democratize power and make philanthropy more accountable to those who are most impacted by systems of oppression.
 I look forward to collaborating and continuing to grow our movement and I am deeply appreciative of the SVPI board and staff for putting their trust in me during this pivotal moment for the organization and network.”

 — Sudha Nandagopal